Like Real Skin, But Better

 University of Colorado at Boulder (UC Boulder) have attempted with a new type of e-skin.
-In a study published recently in the journal Science Advances, UC Boulder researchers describe an electronic skin that’s malleable but also durable.
-It’s an improvement on previous e-skin versions, which weren’t very durable.
+In a study published recently in the journal , UC Boulder researchers describe an electronic skin that’s malleable but also durable.
+It’s an improvement on Science Advances previous e-skin versions, which weren’t very durable.

 Image credit: Jianliang Xiao/University of Colorado Boulder

 “It’s definitely more robust than people’s skin,” study co-author Wei Zhang